The Applied Behavior Analysis Master of Science online program offers candidates a pathway to becoming a board certified behavior analyst.

 - Does this program lead to certification and licensure?

-- Upon the successful completion of a Hofstra state-approved behavior analyst program, students are eligible for New York State licensure.
-Students completing this online program are eligible to sit for the Board Certified Behavior Analyst (BCBA®) examination if they meet the Behavior Analyst Certification Board (BACB) requirements.
-Behavior Analysis License applicants must also meet additional requirements as outlined by NYS Education Department.
+- Upon the successful completion of a Hofstra state-approved behavior analyst program, the MS in Applied Behavioral Analysis students are eligible for New York State licensure.
+Students completing this online program or the Adv.
+Certificate in Applied Behavioral Analysis are eligible to sit for the Board-Certified Behavior Analyst (BCBA®) examination if they meet the Behavior Analyst Certification Board (BACB) requirements.
+Behavior Analysis license applicants must also meet additional requirements as outlined by NYS Education Department.

 - How much fieldwork is required to complete the program?

-- In order to complete the MS program, students will be expected to complete a 150 hour practicum facilitated by the program and the Office of Field Placement.
-To meet additional regulations for the BACB and NYS LBA students will need to complete an additional hours outside of the program after they have graduated.
-For the BCBA certification, a total of 2000 hours are needed, 1500 hours towards the LBA.
+- In order to complete the MS program, students will be expected to complete a 150-hour practicum facilitated by the program and the Office of Field Placement.
+To meet additional regulations for the BACB and NYS LBA, students will need to complete additional hours outside of the program after they have graduated.
+For the BCBA certification, a total of 2,000 hours are needed, 1,500 hours towards the LBA.

 Meet the Program Director